 Administrators promoted pursuant to Article VIII, Section A(2), from within the unit to the positions of Director or Assistant Dean or administrators promoted to an administrative area different from the administrative area of their prior assignment shall complete Bi-Annual Report forms prior to the midpoint of the first year of employment and prior to the conclusion of the provisional period of service.
 A Performance Narrative Form will be reviewed with each administrator prior to the conclusion of the provisional period of service.
-All other administrators promoted to a different position within the bargaining unit pursuant to Article VIII, Section A(2), shall complete aBi-Annual Report Form; an Annual Performance Narrative Form will be reviewed with the administrator prior to the of the administrator prior to the conclusion of the provisional period of service.
+All other administrators promoted to a different position within the bargaining unit pursuant to Article VIII, Section A(2), shall complete a Bi-Annual Report Form; an Annual Performance Narrative Form will be reviewed with the administrator prior to the end of their provisional period of service.